Angkaram/Pharmaceutical-Study-Web-App-Project/README.md

-# CSC-131-Project
+# Medical Website Project
-Our REACT and Vendia project for the medical website.
+Our REACT and Vendia project for the medical website (as part of the CSC 131 course at Sacramento State University

 # Please Note: